AlexChesters/aws-sandbox-accounts/docs/table-design.md

 # Table design
-This document dovers the single-table design for this system.
+This document covers the single-table design for this system.

 ## Table design